-If an Eviction is not settled, a Final Hearing takes place.
+A Final Hearing takes place if the Eviction is not settled.
 As a result, the Court renders a decision.
 The Effect of a Final Judgment of Eviction in Florida impacts Landlords and Tenants.
-Therefore, if you have questions about the Eviction Process, contact the Law Office of Brian P. Kowal, PA.
+Therefore, if you have questions about the Process, contact the Law Office of Brian P. Kowal, PA.

-The Effect of a Final Judgment of Eviction on Landlords
+The Effect of a Final Judgment on Landlords

 A Landlord’s objective is to obtain a Judgment.
 Once it is entered, the Clerk executes a Writ of Possession.
 After it is signed, it is sent to the Sherriff.
 As a result, they post a 24 hour notice on the Door.
 If they do not vacate, the Sheriff will secure the property and remove their belongings.